Second-order models and traffic data from mobile sensors: Estimating traffic quantities along vehicle trajectories

 \subsection{Velocity and acceleration}

-Vehicle speed and acceleration are the most fundamental quantity of our numerical study.
-Following the steps explained immediately above, we compute and summarize the mean and standard deviation of the relative $L^1$ errors, and present them in Table \ref{tabva}.
-It is apparent that the acceleration estimation is more susceptible to under sampling than velocity estimation.
-This is because much of the higher-order variation in the acceleration profile takes place on a small time scale; this can be confirmed by the highly oscillatory pattern in the acceleration profile, which cannot be sufficiently captured by under sampling.
+Vehicle speed and acceleration are among the most fundamental traffic quantities.
+Following the steps explained at the beginning of this section, we compute and summarize in Table \ref{tabva} the mean and standard deviation of the relative $L^1$ errors for the velocity and acceleration.
+Overall, the estimation of both these quantities deteriorates with under sampling.
+Moreover, the acceleration estimation is more susceptible to under sampling than velocity estimation.
+This is because much of the higher-order variation in the acceleration takes place on a smaller time scale, as confirmed by the poor regularity in the acceleration profile (see, for example, Figure \ref{figfig1} and Figure \ref{figacceleration}), and cannot be sufficiently captured with under sampling.
+Figure \ref{figacceleration} shows one example of the the reconstructed velocity and acceleration of the same car by using different values of $N$.
+It is confirmed that the fitting of velocity shows an overall improvement over the fitting of acceleration, which is caused by the poorer regularity in the latter quantity, i.e. more oscillations are observed in a short time period.